Spatiotemporal bursting in simulated cultures of cortical neurons

-What is clear is that early in development there are many burst origin locations and that the number of origin locations in the network decreases until stationarity (Figure~\ref{fig:origin-evolution}).
-We suggest that this is consistent with the fact that network connectivity is maximally localized early on (beginning when neurons are only 4-connected in these simulations) and becomes broader as development progresses (though connectivity is still localized, as the final radii of neurite outgrowth for all neurons are not much greater than 2, see \citet[][Figure~7]{kawasaki_simple_2014}).
-Moreover, the overall reduction of origins during development occurs without cell death or connection pruning.
-These results demonstrate that, while these networks are large and complex enough to support burst initiation virtually anywhere, even relatively localized connectivity can restrict initiation to a bare handful of functional communities (fCOMs).
+Our results show that early in development there are many burst origin locations, but this number decreases until stationarity (Figure~\ref{fig:origin-evolution}).
+We suggest this is consistent with network connectivity being maximally localized early on (beginning as 4-connected in these simulations) and becoming broader as development progresses \citep{kawasaki_simple_2014}.
+This reduction of origins occurs without cell death or connection pruning, demonstrating that even relatively localized connectivity can restrict burst initiation to a bare handful of functional communities (fCOMs).
 A higher target firing rate ($\epsilon$) produces more origins, while greater inhibition (smaller $f$) slows the evolution toward the final set of fCOMs (Figures~\ref{fig:origin-evolution} and~\ref{fig:origin-histogram}).

-We can also see in Figures~\ref{fig:origin-evolution} and~\ref{fig:origin-histogram} that, while these results hold over a range of $(\epsilon, f)$, these parameters are influential in the evolution toward fCOMs/MBLs.
-A higher target firing rate produces more bursts (roughly 15,000--18,000 for $\epsilon=1.9$ versus around 10,000 for $\epsilon=1.0$) and more origins.
-On the other hand, a greater fraction of inhibitory neurons (smaller $f$) produces slower evolution towards the final set of origins.